Today the team got to make a personnel connection with their sponsored students and install two Onil stoves.

 Debbie L. asked one of her students what she liked to do in her free time...what hobbies she had.
 Her response was that she didn't have time for that...she had to work when she got out of school each day.
 Many of these children live lives like this..never knowing what we consider a real childhood.
 This is the kind of day that changes your life forever.

 For any of you who would like to help a child in Guatemala possibly have a better life just let me know and I will get you connected to a child in need.
-Or if you would like to send a donation we will use it to get the preschool in El Barranco up and running.
-The preschool will select the children at the greatest risk of malnutrition to be the first to attend since they will be fed each day at school.

 No comments: